 After graduation, don't forget you can still tap into your alma mater's resources through alumni events and even job fairs.
 After all, they want you to succeed, no matter what stage you're at in your career.

 These are actually different documents but the terms are used interchangeably in a few countries, such as in India, Australia, and South Africa.
 In North America, employers will ask for your résumé, unless you're applying for an overseas or academic job.
-In New Zealand, the UK and Ireland, as well as most of Europe, you'll be asked for your CV.*
+In the UK and Ireland, as well as most of Europe, you'll be asked for your CV.*

 What are the differences?
 A CV, or curriculum vitae, is Latin for 'the course of one's life'.
 It's a chronological account of your educational and employment history, awards, publications, academic papers and other accomplishments.
 A CV is a lot more comprehensive than a résumé and could top 20 pages for experienced execs.
 In contrast, résumé means 'summary' in French and should be just that: no more than 2 pages long.
 This document should be customised and concise, and it should describe your skills and experience related to the job you're applying for.
 Your CV, on the other hand, will remain static, except for when it's updated.

 Don't give the hiring folks any reason to toss your application aside.
 Follow the preferred local format for CVs or résumés, and, of course, never, ever lie.
 Education credentials can be commonly falsified, so it's the first and easiest thing for companies to check during the background check process.

 Aside from earning money, networking and gaining work experience, applying for jobs is the best way to hone your interviewing skills.
 You wouldn't go to an exam unprepared, or act on stage without rehearsing your lines, right?
 Preparing for a job interview is no different.
 As well as your CV and qualifications, an employer will use an interview to assess you as a person.
 How organised are you?
 Are you confident?
 How do you handle unexpected situations or obstacles?
 Did you prepare well?